Final Date:3 March 2017

 How to enter?

-Form a team of three to five students and complete the form below to register your interest.
+Form a team of two to five students and complete the form below to register your interest.
 Once submitted, you will receive an email with the full entry instructions attached.

 - How many of us can be in a team?